vytal-io/vytal-extension/README.md

 ### Debugging bar

 While the chrome.debugger API is active, a bar under the address bar is displayed.
 Hiding the bar is only possible when the --silent-debugger-extension-api command-line switch is used.

+Instructions on how to run chromium with flags: https://www.chromium.org/developers/how-tos/run-chromium-with-flags

 ### FireFox